NativeScript/docs-v7/getting-started/chapter-3.md

 ### Navigating screens

-When you tap the “Sign Up for Groceries” button, you would expect a navigational change to a registration screen.
+When you tap the “Sign up for Groceries” button, you would expect a navigational change to a registration screen.
 This is very easy to do in NativeScript.

 <h4 class="exercise-start">
-    <b>Exercise</b>: Enable the “Sign Up” button on the login screen with a navigational change
+    <b>Exercise</b>: Enable the “Sign up” button on the login screen with a navigational change
 </h4>

 In `app/views/login/login.js`, add this line to the top of the file: